-Fybros Channel Partners Meet outlines future growth plans | www.lokmattimes.com
+Fybros Channel Partners Meet Outlines Future Growth Plans | www.lokmattimes.com

-Chandigarh [India], May 1 (/PNN): Fybros, a proficient brand of modern electrical goods in India, orgzed its Annual Channel ...
+Chandigarh (India), May 2: Fybros, a proficient brand of modern electrical goods in India, organized its Annual Channel Partners Meet ...

-Chandigarh [India], May 1 (/PNN): Fybros, a proficient brand of modern electrical goods in India, orgzed its Annual Channel Partners Meet for North India network on 29th& 30th April, 2023 at Hotel Park Plaza, Chandigarh, Zirakpur.
+Chandigarh (India), May 2: Fybros, a proficient brand of modern electrical goods in India, organized its Annual Channel Partners Meet for North India network on 29th& 30th April, 2023at Hotel Park Plaza, Chandigarh, Zirakpur.
 The event brought together over 200 channel partners to discuss the Fybros latest product range, market strategies, and future growth plans.

 The event’s highlight was the introduction of the new cover plates of Series 9 and 11, which comes with a sleek and modern design and is compatible with a wide range of Fybros switches and sockets.
 The new series is a testament to Fybros commitment to innovation, modern, and customer-centric design.
 The brand exhibited its new product launches, and attendees were also provided with in-depth practical knowledge of the products.